 BCC Research presents their growth forecasts for 2019-2024 (in millions) below:

-The graphic above is from the Siemens’ corporate blog and predicts the rise of the smart machine market.
+The graphic above is from the Siemens’ corporate blog.
 Numbers in parentheses are in millions:

 - Autonomous robots: 31% (3,582 – 13,927)